itqpleyva/Algorithms-Java/README.md

 public class AlgorithmsMain {

 	public static void main(String[] args) {

+	//Algorithm to print given one array of 5 elements the mayor sum of 4 elements and the minor sum of 4 elements

 		System.out.println("Algorithm to print given one array of 5 elements the mayor sum of 4 elements and the minor sum of 4 elements");
 		int[] arrs = {1,2,3,4,5};